Amanda Wanless BA (hons) Dip Counselling, FdA Counselling, MBACP

 Initial Assessment Session

-In our first meeting I will carry out an informal assessment.
-The purpose is to find out what has brought you to counselling and what you wish to get from our work together.
+In our first meeting we will have a chat about what has brought you to counselling, your background and what you wish to get from our work together.
 It’s also an opportunity for you to ask any questions that you may have.
-Typically, in this meeting I will ask questions about your personal history and current situation, as well as your family background.

-From this conversation, I will be able to decide whether I can help you and even more importantly, you can decide if you think you will be comfortable in meeting with me.
+From this conversation, I can confirm how I can help you and even more importantly, you can decide if you feel comfortable talking to me.

 If we both feel counselling will be beneficial, I will give you copies of my terms and conditions and my privacy statement.
 We can either go through these in the meeting or you can take them home and read them.